 A character might have: Fireball – Inflict Ongoing Escalating Burn Condition.
 In another setting, the character might have: Fireball – Spend 1 Story Point – Inflicts 1 Physical Wound and the Burnt Condition to everyone in a 10-meter radius; Range: 100 meters.
 The first is more narrative.
 The second is more crunchy.
 Both are considered ‘correct’ and can be used.
 It all depends on what the designer or game master wants for their particular setting.

 Crossovers!
 The fun thing about the ASPS engine is that you can run crossovers without having to change a thing.
 Each game functions on its own shell, but since it uses the same core engine, you can simply move your character from one game or setting to the next without changing the sheet.
 Yeah, you’re going to have your own unique abilities, your own unique attributes, you may have races or classes or nations or any of that other stuff – but that’s the backdrop to detail what your character can do, and will allow you to play in any other ASPS setting almost perfectly as-is.

 So, every ASPS product you get expands on your options, without having to deal with bloat.
 You’re not going to get a dozen new abilities or races which your players must-have, but you will be given ideas and options which you can steal liberally for your own campaigns.

-Fun fact – ASPS will include ASPS/D – a diceless version of the engine!
+Fun fact – ASPS includes ASPS/D – a diceless version of the engine!
 With this ruleset, you can play without the need to roll any shiny math rocks.